GregSilverman/evaluate-it-jqm/README.md

 To Do:
 Refactor code
-Add functionality for other types of evaluation
+Add functionality for other types of evaluations
--